Automattic/Co-Authors-Plus/readme.txt

 Assign multiple bylines to posts, pages, and custom post types via a search-as-you-type input box.
 Co-authored posts appear on a co-author's archive page and in their feed.
 Co-authors may edit the posts they are associated with, and co-authors who are contributors may only edit posts if they have not been published (as is core behavior).

 Add writers as bylines without creating WordPress user accounts.
-Simply create a guest author profile for the writer and assign the byline as you normally would.
+Simply [create a guest author profile](http://vip.wordpress.com/documentation/add-guest-bylines-to-your-content-with-co-authors-plus/) for the writer and assign the byline as you normally would.

-On the frontend, use the Co-Authors Plus template tags to list co-authors anywhere you'd normally list the author.
+On the frontend, use the [Co-Authors Plus template tags](http://vip.wordpress.com/documentation/incorporate-co-authors-plus-template-tags-into-your-theme/) to list co-authors anywhere you'd normally list the author.

 This plugin is an almost complete rewrite of the Co-Authors plugin originally developed at [Shepherd Interactive](http://www.shepherd-interactive.com/) (2007).
 The original plugin was inspired by the 'Multiple Authors' plugin by Mark Jaquith (2005).

-> *See "Other Notes" section for Template Tags and usage information*
+== Frequently Asked Questions ==

+= How do I add Co-Authors Plus support to my theme? =

+If you've just installed Co-Authors Plus, you might notice that the bylines are being added in the backend but aren't appearing on the frontend.
+You'll need to [add the template tags to your theme](http://vip.wordpress.com/documentation/incorporate-co-authors-plus-template-tags-into-your-theme/) before the bylines will appear.

+= What happens to posts and pages when I delete a user assigned to a post or page as a coauthor? =

+When a user is deleted from WordPress, they will be removed from all posts for which they are co-authors.
+If you chose to reassign their posts to another user, that user will be set as the coauthor instead.

 == Changelog ==